 Our chapter on bureaucracy discusses the sacrifices that public employees often make.
-Amid all the political controversy about Fast and Furious (see yesterday's post ), it is important to remember the death that started it all.
-CNN reports:
+Amid all the political controversy about Fast and Furious (

 "December 15th will mark the one year anniversary of the murder of Brian A. Terry.
 On that day in 2010, our family lost an amazing son, brother, uncle, and friend.
 Our country lost an incredible young American who was fully committed to his job in keeping our Nation safe and its borders secure.
 Brian's life was dedicated to public service as a U.S. Marine, police officer, U.S. Border Patrol agent and finally as a member of the Border Patrol's elite tactical unit known as BORTAC.
 Throughout his life, Brian maintained an incredible work ethic that made his many successes possible.
 We believe that these are the traits that so many people have since recognized.
 He is remembered as an extremely proud American and a symbol for all that is good.